sourcegraph/handbook/content/departments/finance/process/ap.md

 | $10,000 – $50,000          | Direct Manager, Department Head, FP&A                   | Airbase                     |
 | $50,000 or greater         | Direct Manager, Department Head, FP&A, VP of Operations | Airbase                     |

-##### How to Get Finance approval
+##### Purchase Order Process

-For procurement that exceeds an annual equivalent of $10,000, please send a quote, estimate, or contractual draft to the Finance team prior to finalizing an agreement.
+For procurement that exceeds the equivalent of 5,000 USD, a Purchase Order (PO) will be required in Airbase.
+Please attach the quote, estimate, or contractual draft to the PO prior to finalizing an agreement.
 The Finance team can be reached via ap@sourcegraph.com or the #finance Slack channel.
 For contract review, see the [Contractual Execution](./ap.md#contractual-execution) section below.

+**PO Process**
+  1. Obtain quote or estimate from vendor
+  2. Create PO to align with quote or estimate (dates for PO should match the service dates, amount should be for the entirety of the service or goods)
+  3. PO goes through approvals
+  4. When PO is fully approved, contract can be signed
+  5. Vendor invoices ap@sourcegraph.com and accounting applies the invoice(s) against the PO.

 #### Go-to-market Stage